 - Gothenburg: Maximum balance, best for families

-There's no wrong answer—just the right answer for you.
+No wrong answer here, just the one that fits your life.
 Also see our $100k US city comparison and cheapest European cities guide.

 Calculate Your Exact Take-Home Pay in Europe